ymniquet/eQuimageLab/README.md

 Author: Yann-Michel Niquet (https://astro.ymniquet.fr)

+# eQuimageLab is still under development and not ready for use

 ### Installation

 eQuimageLab is developed in Python 3.
 To install the latest version of eQuimageLab, open a linux terminal/windows command prompt and run: